1 9 4 3

 EMPRESS and SHAH.

-(Note : Eastern Fleet was disbanded and East Indies Fleet
+(Note: Eastern Fleet was disbanded and East Indies Fleet

 formed of ships which were to be

-retained in Indian Ocean based at Trincomalee.
+Indian Ocean based at Trincomalee.
 See WAR WITH JAPAN (HMSO)

 and Naval Staff History.)